progressivepull/Getting-Started/README.md

 * **Educators** use it to teach ML with hands-on tools.

 ### [Hugging Face Official Site](https://huggingface.co/)

-# Progressive Pull Official

-This is our official Progressive Pull web page, and you can click on the link below to see all the exciting stuff.

-<a href="https://progressivepull.github.io/Getting-Started/">Progressive Pull Official Website</a>

-# YouTube PodCasts

-**Yes, hello.
-I operate three web platforms, each supporting a specialized podcast series designed for the forward-thinking audience of tomorrow.**

-* **Steps**: Here, I dive into detailed processes, from constructing a website to developing microservices or demystifying Docker.
-Each episode meticulously breaks down these technical steps, offering deep insights for budding developers.

-**Listeners can explore each podcast and choose what resonates with them, shaping their journey through the evolving digital landscape.**

-In the [Resources Wiki](https://github.com/progressivepull/Resources/wiki) I have a listing of all the different videos I've created.

 ## Convert Mirosoft Word Documents to Markdown